AidanFarhi/cs-305-porfolio/README.md

 - Briefly summarize your client, Artemis Financial, and its software requirements.
 Who was the client?
 What issue did the company want you to address?

+Artemis Financial is a consulting company that creates financial plans for its clients.
+These plans include savings, retirement, investments, and insurance.
+The task that was presented by Artemis Financial was to develop secure communication mechanisms in order to meet security requirements.
+They wanted a data verification step involving a checksum after data was transferred.
+A production-quality application implementing secure coding protocols was the expected deliverable.

 - What did you do well when you found your client’s software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall well-being?

 - Which part of the vulnerability assessment was challenging or helpful to you?